sf-wdi-17/notes/lectures/week-07/_1_monday/dusk/README.md

 Thinking back to Sequelize, you should remember that a N:M relationship is appropriate whenever both models can possess more than one of the other.

 Let's think about the example of students and courses.
 A student can take many courses and a course will have many students.
-If you think back to Sequelize, you'll recall that we used a _join_ table to create this kind of association.
+If you think back to our SQL discussions, you'll recall that we used a _join_ table to create this kind of association.

 ---